dsciitism/dsciitism.github.io/pages/join.md

 ---
-layout: contact
+layout: join
-title: Contact
+title: Join Us
 # tagline: Create a contact form and you are good to go
-permalink: /contact/
+permalink: /Join Us/
 bg: /assets/images/abstract2.png
 ---